International investment courts would deprive member states of their powers to interpret and apply EU law

 What’s more, even if it was the case, such concerns ‘should be taken up with the national legislature’.

 Of course, this hasn’t happened.
 That’s because the whole point of TTIP is not to redress a genunie problem, but to rewrite the rules of the global economy in favour of big business.
-Today, a group of German judges made that a little bit harder to do.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Today, a group of German judges made that a little bit harder to do.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.